Cookies

 Chocolate Slice and Bake Cookies

 Chocolate slice and bake cookies, dipped in chocolate and sprinkled with fun holiday sprinkles.
-Slice and bake cookies are reminiscent of that cookie dough you find in the refrigerator section of the grocery store….except this is ALL chocolate and all made from scratch!
+Slice and bake cookies are like the tubes of cookie dough you find in the refrigerator section of the grocery store, except these are made from scratch!

 I used Rodelle Gourmet Baking Cocoa and Rodelle Chocolate Extract in my chocolate slice and bake cookies, which gave these cookies the PERFECT chocolate flavor.
 Not too rich in chocolate flavor, but not too light either.
-And of course I had to add a splash of Rodelle Baker’s Extract to these cookies too.
-IT IS MY FAVORITE (as you already may know if you are an avid reader of the blog).
-And FYI….you can find Rodelle Baking Cocoa at Costco now!
+It’s optional, but I highly recommend.

 Chocolate Slice and Bake Cookies